 Find and make meaningful a “nugget.”

 - Select a passage from the article that grabs you in some way and prepare to make that passage as meaningful as possible.

 (It could be a passage that puzzles you, or intrigues you, or resonates strongly with you.
 It could be a passage you agree with, or one you disagree with.
 The idea here is that the passage evokes some kind of response in you, one that makes you want to work with the passage to make it just as meaningful as possible.
 A good length for your nugget is about a paragraph or so.
 Too much, and it becomes unwieldy.
 Too little, and you don’t have enough to work with.)

-How do you make something as meaningful as possible?
-Well, use your imagination.
-You’ll probably start by copying and pasting the nugget.
-Or if you’re feeling very multimedia inclined, read your nugget aloud and make an audio file.
+- How do you make something as meaningful as possible?
+Well, use your imagination!
+You’ll probably start by copying and pasting the nugget into a doc.
+Or if you’re feeling very multimedia inclined, record yourself reading the nugget aloud and share your response as an audio file.
 From there, consider hyperlinks, illustrations, video clips, animated gifs, screenshots, whatever.
 Make the experience as rich and interesting as you can.